How to Talk to Your Houseplants (And Why They Might Be Talking Back)

 Let’s nerd out for a second.

 The Royal Horticultural Society once did a study where tomato plants were exposed to human voices.
-The result?
-They grew faster than the control group.
+The result was they grew faster than the control group.

 Plants have mechanoreceptors…cells that can sense vibration.
 So when you speak to them, they register it.
 And many scientists now believe that sound may stimulate growth hormones or stress responses that promote resilience.